 - Accidental amputation

 - Nerve damage

 - Severe scrapes, lacerations, and bruises

 The financial and emotional cost of such injuries is immense.
 All too often, however, insurance companies will offer a low settlement in order to save money and maximize profits.
 Unfortunately, many individuals are not aware of their rights and will accept a low settlement because they do not know that they don’t have to.

 Liability for Pedestrian Accidents in Virginia

-Who is at fault or “liable” for a pedestrian accident in Virginia depends on which party or parties was negligent or violated a traffic law.
-If a vehicle strikes a pedestrian while the pedestrian was violating a traffic ordinance, the injured pedestrian may not be able to sue, unless the driver was also violating a traffic ordinance.
+Who is at fault or “liable” for a pedestrian accident in Virginia depends on which was negligent or violated a traffic law.
+If a vehicle strikes a pedestrian while the pedestrian was violating a traffic ordinance, the injured pedestrian may not be able to succeed in a claim against the driver was also violating a traffic ordinance.
 This brings up the issue of contributory negligence.
 Under Virginia law, if a pedestrian is found to be at fault in any way for the accident, even if the driver was also negligent, then the pedestrian is barred from recovering.

 Safety Tips for Pedestrians